Yaduttam95/Java/README.md

 Standard libraries provide a generic way to access host-specific features such as graphics, threading, and networking.

 The use of universal bytecode makes porting simple.
 However, the overhead of interpreting bytecode into machine instructions made interpreted programs almost always run more slowly than native executables.
 Just-in-time (JIT) compilers that compile byte-codes to machine code during runtime were introduced from an early stage.
 Java's Hotspot compiler is actually two compilers in one; and with GraalVM (included in e.g. Java 11, but removed as of Java 16) allowing tiered compilation.
 Java itself is platform-independent and is adapted to the particular platform it is to run on by a Java virtual machine (JVM) for it, which translates the Java bytecode into the platform's machine language.

+## Syntax
+The syntax of Java is largely influenced by C++ and C. Unlike C++, which combines the syntax for structured, generic, and object-oriented programming, Java was built almost exclusively as an object-oriented language.
+All code is written inside classes, and every data item is an object, with the exception of the primitive data types, (i.e. integers, floating-point numbers, boolean values, and characters), which are not objects for performance reasons.
+Java reuses some popular aspects of C++ (such as the printf method).

+Unlike C++, Java does not support operator overloading or multiple inheritance for classes, though multiple inheritance is supported for interfaces.

+Java uses comments similar to those of C++.
+There are three different styles of comments: a single line style marked with two slashes (//), a multiple line style opened with /* and closed with */.